 Taking a Taxi

-If you take a yellow cab to the cruise terminal, you can expect to pay (not including tip/tolls):
+If you take a yellow cab to the cruise terminal, you can expect to pay the following rates (not including tip/tolls):

 Shuttles to Terminal